munozarturo/wreqs/README.md

 ### RetryRequestError

-The primary exception you'll encounter when using `wreqs` is the `RetryRequestError`.
+The primary exception you"ll encounter when using `wreqs` is the `RetryRequestError`.
 This error is raised when all retry attempts have been exhausted without a successful response.

-Here's an example of how to handle this error:
+Here"s an example of how to handle this error:

 ```python
 from wreqs import wreq, RetryRequestError